Expurple/home.expurple.me/content/posts/Decision-making-in-a-rock-band.md

 ## My 2 years in [Постоянные](https://band.link/postoyannyye)

-When I joined, I was the most educated and skilled member.
-I was respected for this.
-I had creative freedom to implement my ideas.
+When I joined, I was one of the two most educated and skilled members.
+[The second one](https://www.youtube.com/@Dezrok9611/videos) wasn't interested in authoring, and the other guys didn't have many ideas either.
+So, I had creative freedom to implement my ideas.
 We didn't have "too many cooks in the kitchen".
-The guys didn't have as many musical ideas or were humble about them.
-This was great at the time because I had a focused vision for the upcoming [album](https://band.link/postoyannyye3) and the sound that I wanted to explore.
+This felt great because I had a focused vision for the upcoming [album](https://band.link/postoyannyye3) and the sound that I wanted to explore.

 And at the same time, I wasn't the formal leader, as in "the founding member" or "the only person interested in pushing the project forward".
 This was great too,